 Peru is known as one of the cuisine hotspots of the world.
 In Iquitos, cuisine is unique with a jungle flare.
 You will find dishes like ceviche causa, cecina, jaunes, pataraska, empanatas and tequenios.
 There are also may refrescos made from a variety of jungle fruits, like the maracuya and camu camu, and the alcoholic drink of Pisco sour.
 There are a number of good restaurants where you can try these in Iquitos.
 Some of them are , El Festejo, El Sitio, Fitzcaraldo, and more.

-Iquitos has many inexpensive, but decent hotels.
+Iquitos has many inexpensive, but decent hotels in the city.
 For example, Palau Amazonas hotel is a three-star, modern, clean hotel that includes breakfast.
 It is a 5-minute walk from Plaza de Armas.
 For 2 people its rates are around $50 a night.
 One of the best hotels in the city is DoubleTree by Hilton.
 It is a four and a half star hotel with a restaurant, bar, and pool located at Plaza de Armas.
 For 2 people its rates are around $120.
+For accommodations in the jungle click here.